dayfine/DreamHub/README.md

 ### To Try
-To get a sense of the functionality of DreamHub, sign up for an account, or use the test account below:
+To get a sense of the functionality of DreamHub, login using the test account below:
+username: test@test.test
+password: test

 ### Develop